Tax-saving tips

 HSA

-With an HSA (Health Savings Account), you can contribute up to $8,300 in 2024 as a family and deduct the amount from income.
+With an HSA (Health Savings Account), you can contribute up to $8,550 in 2025 as a family and deduct the amount from your income.
 The investment grows tax-free.
-You can then spend the fund for qualified healthcare expenses such as medical/dental bills and drug prescriptions.
-As healthcare expenses are exorbitant in the U.S., HSAs relieve part of the pain.
+You can then use the funds for qualified healthcare expenses, such as medical/dental bills and prescription drugs.
+As healthcare expenses are exorbitant in the U.S., HSAs help alleviate some of the pain.

 Retirement accounts

 1. If you are in a high (low) tax bracket now but expect to be in a low (high) tax bracket in retirement, traditional (Roth) may be better.
-But it is difficult to predict future tax rates.
+But predicting future tax rates is difficult.
 Diversifying between traditional and Roth may be a good idea.

 2. If the tax rates between now and the future are the same, then Roth is strictly better than traditional.
-This is because (a) Roth does not have required minimum distribution (RMD), so it is more flexible, and (b) because the nominal contribution limits of traditional and Roth are the same, Roth allows larger investments in terms of after-tax dollars.
-(E.g., if your marginal tax rate is 33.3%, investing $10,000 to traditional pre-tax is equivalent to investing $6,666 to Roth after-tax.
+This is because (a) Roth does not have required minimum distributions (RMDs), so it is more flexible, and (b) because the nominal contribution limits of traditional and Roth are the same, Roth allows larger investments in terms of after-tax dollars.
+(E.g., if your marginal tax rate is 33.3%, contributing $10,000 to a traditional pre-tax is equivalent to contributing $6,666 to a Roth after-tax.
 In this example, the contribution limit of Roth is effectively \(1/(1-0.333)=1.5\) times larger than traditional.)

 Roth conversion

-1. Regarding the amount, because funds in traditional accounts are tax-deferred, you need to pay income tax on the entire conversion amount.
-Thus, it is best to estimate your tax bracket towards the end of the year and convert funds so that you stay in the lower tax bracket.
+1. For the amount: since traditional accounts are tax-deferred, you owe income tax on the full conversion.
+Estimate your tax bracket near year’s end and convert enough to stay in a lower bracket.

 Backdoor Roth

-2. During the same year, convert traditional IRA to Roth.
+2. During the same year, convert a traditional IRA to Roth.

 See here for a good explanation.

-If you have kids (that can be trusted), you can save taxes by donating them appreciated stocks.
+If you have kids (who can be trusted), you can save on taxes by donating appreciated stock to them.
 Here is why.

-1. If you are a married couple filing jointly, you can donate up to the annual exclusion limit of $36,000 without paying gift tax.
+1. If you are a married couple filing jointly, you can donate up to the annual exclusion limit of $19,000 per person ($38,000 for married couples filing jointly) without paying gift tax.

 2. However, if you gift stocks, the recipient inherits the cost basis of the donor, so there will still be capital gains if the investment is sold.
-Currently, a child’s unearned income (e.g. capital gains) of more than $2,600 is taxed at parents’ rate (see here).
+Currently, a child’s unearned income (e.g., capital gains) of more than $2,700 is taxed at the parents’ rate (see here).